jordankoschei/2022/work/connecthv.md

     ConnectHV is a solo project that represents the fullest expression of my skills — an online community platform for the Hudson Valley creative scene that I've designed and built from scratch.
 You should check out the <a href="https://connecthv.com" target="_blank">live site</a>.
 </div>

+ConnectHV is an online community platform for the Hudson Valley’s creative scene.
+I designed and built every part of this platform, from research and user flows to high-fidelity mockups and final in-code iteration, showcasing my ability to take a product from zero to launch.

 <figure>
     <video src="{{ '/assets/img/work/connecthv-hero.mp4' | absolute_url }}" autoplay muted loop playsinline></video>
 </figure>

+## Overview

 The Hudson Valley is big, stretching 150 miles from New York City to Albany.
 It's home to over 2.5 million people and a vibrant creative scene, but for over a decade I've been chasing an idea: _how do we connect those people?_